libredirect/browser_extension/README.md

 npm install
 ```

-If you are modifying any files ending with .ejs, you need to run the following command to render html:
+If you are modifying `config.json` or any files ending with .ejs, you need to run the following command to render html:

 ```
 npm run ejs